linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 Glazier is still shelved and we're planning to port its features to Winit until it reaches feature parity.

 A discussion that came up was the idea of splitting more "vocabulary types" from Winit into standalone crates.
-Vocabulary crates, eg crates that only define types and very little code, have a very low cost in memory and build types, while allowing projects to interop with eg Winit without actually adding a dependency on Winit.
+Vocabulary crates, eg crates that only define types and very little code, have a very low cost in memory and build times, while allowing projects to interop with eg Winit without actually adding a dependency on Winit.

 This was connected with the discussions about text edition: having a vocabulary crate that would list Winit's events and also Parley's cursor movements would allow for a very low-dependency text edition widget.